Presenter Script | Telecom Retention Orchestration

 12 to 15 minutes

 This demo shows the alternative.
-Redis becomes the operational context layer that brings together live and durable context so the provider can make the right retention decision in the app, in care, or in any digital channel while the customer is still deciding.
+Redis Iris becomes the context engine that brings together live and durable context so the provider can make the right retention decision in the app, in care, or in any digital channel while the customer is still deciding.

 Stage 1